Learning to Forgive

 There is no fixed time table for learning to let go and forgive.
 It's a gradual process.
 Everyone experiences feelings and emotions differently in their own personal way.
 For some, it may take a little longer than others.
 Some people may even choose to hold on to grudges or resentment and never forgive as long as they're alive!
 But one thing that we all must clearly understand is that forgiving someone isn't something that you do for the person who betrayed or hurt you, it's something you do for your own healing.

 There is tremendous healing power in forgiveness.
 It truly allows us to move on.
 Similar to the grieving process, forgiveness has its stages of healing too.
-We go through feelings of anger, resentment, sadness, and even denial for example.
+We go through feelings of anger, resentment, sadness, and even denial.
 And then there comes a time when you may learn to accept what happened in the past.
 Anyone who, day after day, remains trapped in the grip of resentment and hatred, whether from the fallout of a particular event or from a specific individual or individuals, will continue to deprive themselves from feeling and being truly free.
 Forgiveness is an act of courage and strength.
 It certainly may not be easy, but it is without a doubt possible.
 It's all up to you.
 Keep holding on or release it and be free?
 It's a decision that you have to make...when you are ready to do so.

 Let's be clear about the act of forgiving.
 Forgiveness does not mean that you have to accept or excuse the wrongdoing that the person did.
 It does not mean to ignore or simply forget everything about what happened.
 Nor does it mean that you should wait for the person to acknowledge or apologize about what they did wrong.
 Sure, it may make it easier if they regretted and apologized about their action, but what they think or feel has nothing to do with you forgiving.
 Remember that forgiveness is NOT something you are doing for the person who hurt you.
 It's something that you are doing for YOU and your own healing.
 By forgiving and moving on, you are no longer allowing yourself to be a victim.
 You are setting yourself free.
 It's an act courage and strength if it is genuine.
 Keep in mind that forgiving is a process.
 It takes time and effort.